 Accounts receivable is also sometimes known as incoming payments or A/R. When you make sales to your customers on credit, you'll need to set up Accounts receivable in your forecast.
 Accounts payable, on the other hand, is sometimes also referred to as outgoing payments or A/P. When you make purchases from your suppliers to run your business, if you pay for any of them on credit, you'll need to set up Accounts payable in your forecast.

 For details on how to manage these settings, read Adding Accounts receivable and Accounts payable to your forecast.

 If your business will manage inventory, turning on this setting will automatically build inventory usage and reorders into your cash flow.
-For details on how to add inventory to your forecast, read Managing Inventory.
+For details on how to add inventory to your forecast, read Adding and Managing Inventory.